tc39/proposal-object-pick-or-omit/README.md

     }), ['key']);
     ```

-    The error stack will look like:
+    The error stack will look like this:

     ```
     Uncaught Error